angelcymak/Resources/NGS.md

 3. Picard for mark duplicates
 http://broadinstitute.github.io/picard/

-## If you would like to understand the NGS pipeline that GCF used
+## If you would like to understand the NGS pipeline that GCF uses
 https://bcbio-nextgen.readthedocs.org/en/latest/

 ## Others